Chinese Medicine for Alcoholism, Addictions, and to Stop Smoking

 Other formulas and products said to Calm the Spirit may also be helpful.
 The most effective will be the formula that matches the details of your diagnosis.
 It's best to see a practitioner about these.

-Acupuncture can be very helpful for those quitting smoking.
-Even after only one or two treatments, the craving for nicotine is usually sharply reduced.
+Acupuncture and herbs can be very helpful for those quitting smoking.
+We've found that even after only one or two treatments, cravings are sharply reduced.
 After four or five treatments spread over a two-week period, seven out of ten patients will have managed to quit.
 Others will have drastically cut down on the number of cigarettes smoked daily.
 Five points on the ear are used.
 Small pellets or press tacks are taped over some of these points.

-Traditional Chinese medicine understands depression and anxiety as problems caused by constraint of emotion stuck in the chest.
-Loss, the memory of loss, repressed expression, and other events will cause constraint in the chest, restraining the normal flows of qi and blood in the central and upper body.
-We call this liver qi stagnation.
-Acupuncture and Chinese Herbs help to release constraint and allow depression and anxiety to move on.
+The way we see it, depression and anxiety are both signs of emotional constraint in the chest.
+Loss, fear of loss, memory of loss, repressed emotion, and other thoughts and events will cause constraint in the chest, restraining the normal flows of qi and blood in the central and upper body.
+We call this Liver qi stagnation.
+Acupuncture and Chinese Herbs can help to release this constraint allowing depression and anxiety to move on.

 Information on this page is provided for educational purposes and is not meant to substitute for the advice of your own physician or other medical professional.
 We make no claims as to efficacy or safety of herbs or herbal medicine appearing on this site.
 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure or prevent any disease.